radumihai8/Cookie-Eater/README.md

 # Cookie Eater - 8x8 Matrix Game

+## Backstory:

+This project was developed as part of the Introduction to Robotics course.

+The game is inspired by classic arcade games like Pac-Man and Space Invaders, and I wanted to create a simple but challenging game that could be enjoyed by players of all skill levels.

+It was a fun and challenging process, and I learned a lot along the way.

+I hope you have fun playing Cookie Eater!

 ## Description:

 Cookie Eater is a winter-themed game set in a snowy 8x8 matrix.
 In this game, you play as a pixelated character with the goal of eating as many cookies as possible before the time runs out.